GabrieliusSavickis/Computational-Theory/README.md

 ## Project Description

 In the Countdown Numbers Game, contestants use six randomly chosen numbers and arithmetic operations (addition, subtraction, multiplication, and division) to hit a randomly generated target number.
-The game tests the optimization of operation sequences and the efficiency of problem-solving under tight constraints.
+The game tests the optimisation of operation sequences and the efficiency of problem-solving under tight constraints.

 ## Features

 - **Solver Algorithm**: Employs both brute-force and heuristic methods to discover possible solutions.
-- **Optimization Analysis**: Analyzes computational complexity and explores strategies to optimize the solving process.
+- **Optimisation Analysis**: Analyzes computational complexity and explores strategies to optimize the solving process.
-- **Educational Tool**: Acts as a learning aid for understanding computational paradigms and algorithm design.

 ## Getting Started